 High amounts of cardio stimulate the production of the stress hormone known as cortisol.
 Unfortunately, cortisol production also blocks fat burn.
 (From a purely evolutionary perspective, this makes sense.
 When the body goes into panic mode, the first biological instinct is to preserve our fat-stores in order to conserve energy).

-3) You can’t eat at a caloric deficit and expect to perform well.
+3) You can’t eat at a caloric deficit and expect to perform well in a marathon.

 Running is hard enough without having your body working against you — but if you’re eating at a caloric deficit (which is required, if you intend to burn fat), then your body is, by definition, performing sub-optimally.